petter-holmberg/cpp-ref/concurrency.md

 - Either there's a guarantee that `.get()` or `.wait()` will be called on the `std::future<>` returned by `std::async()` or it's acceptable that the task may never execute.
 - Code using `.wait_for()` or `.wait_until()` takes the possibility of deferred status into account.

 A `std::future<>` object needs to be protected via a mutex or some other synchronization mechanism if multiple threads have access to it.
 The same is true for `std::shared_future<>`, but copies of a `std::shared_future<>` referring to the same result can be used without synchronization.
 This is by design; a `std::future<>` models unique ownership of the asynchronous result, where only one call to `.get()` should be made, but with a `std::shared_future<>` mutliple threads can wait for the same result through their own local copy.
-Copies can be obtained via the `.share()` member function.
+Copies can be obtained from the `.share()` member function.
 [Williams12](#Willams12) §4.2.5

 The final `std::future<>` or `std::shared_future<>` referring to a shared state for a non-deferred task launched via `std::async()` blocks until the task completes.
 [Meyers14](#Meyers14) §38